Part of 2026 · May 19, 2026 · Vienna · 200+ Attendees · 2027 — Stay Updated →

 Why Encryption Is Broken — and Why Most People Do Not Know It Yet

 The encryption that protects most digital communication today — the RSA and elliptic curve cryptography that secures banking systems, government networks, and internet infrastructure — is based on mathematical problems that are computationally hard.
 Specifically, it relies on the fact that factoring large numbers or solving certain logarithm problems takes classical computers an impractically long time.
+A key long enough to be secure today is assumed to be secure tomorrow, because the computational cost of breaking it grows faster than the cost of generating it.

 The zerothird Approach: Security From Physics, Not Mathematics